AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 ### Route interception

-If you need to intercept the conversation list page to jump to the message page and modify the bubble style, use `settings.name == ChatUIKitRouteNames.messagesView` and reset the intercepted `MessagesViewArgumentsattributes`.
+If you need to intercept the conversation list page to jump to the message page and modify the bubble style, use `settings.name == ChatUIKitRouteNames.messagesView` and reset the intercepted `MessagesViewArguments`.

 ```dart
 @override